kubesphere/ks-installer/README.md

 Swap:             0           0           0
 ```

-4. (Optional) Check if there is default storage class in your class.
-This is not required, but it's highly recommended use a Persistent Volume (not local volume).
+4. Check if there is a default Storage Class in your cluster, an existing Storage Class is the prerequisite for KubeSphere installation.

 ```bash
 root@kubernetes:~$ kubectl get sc
 NAME                      PROVISIONER               AGE